drtshock/Potato/README.md

 If you have forked the Potato and are looking to submit a pull request, please adhere to the following rules.

-- Our potato is lightweight, and it doesn't need non-potato-related items.
+- Our Potato is lightweight, and it doesn't need non-Potato-related items.
 - If you are adding code to the Potato, please follow the lightweight mantra (no * imports, etc.).
 - Make sure that your code compiles and runs, if you are changing code.
 - Please format your code.